 Gonzalez noted cannabis law is multi-faceted since it touches on health issues, economics, the rights of minorities, and civil rights.
-Unfortunately, the industry consists mostly of white men filling the C-suites.
+Unfortunately, the NJ cannabis industry and the industry at large consists mostly of white men filling the C-suites.

 M4MM is well represented in New Jersey.
-Leo Bridgewater serves as their Director of Veteran’s Outreach.
+Leo Bridgewater serves as their Director of Veteran Outreach.

 Gonzalez noted that while campaigning for adult-use cannabis in New Jersey, the lack of a formal implementation bill has been a doubled-edge sword.
-Many want a just, comprehensive bill that will launch the industry.
-The lack of one, though, has made some exceedingly wary it will look like the medical marijuana industry where a few companies charge outrageous prices.
+Many want a just, comprehensive bill that will launch the legal recreational NJ cannabis industry.
+The lack of one, though, has made some exceedingly wary that it will look like the medical marijuana industry, where a few companies charge outrageous prices.

 Regarding legalization, Gonzalez said she would want it to have social equity programs receive revenue gained from the taxes, state-sanctioned cannabis education programs, loans or grants from cannabis revenue, technical assistance, and an incubator model.

-While many have been pointing to the failed bill S. 2703 as a model for the referendum to follow, Gonzalez believes it has many issues, especially for micro-businesses.
+While many have been pointing to the failed bill S. 2703 as a legalization model for the referendum to follow, Gonzalez believes it had many issues, especially for micro-businesses.